Offline Data Augmentation

 Shear Config

-The shear operation introduces a slant to the object along the x or y dimension.
-The transformation matrix for shear operation is computed as follows:
+The shear operation introduces a slant to the object along the x or the y dimension.
+The transformation matrix for shear operation is computed as:

 [x_new, y_new, 1] = [x, y, 1] * [[1.0 shear_ratio_y, 0],